 Mix cinnamon, cumin, ginger, salt and pepper and rub it into the lamb chunks.
 Set aside.

 Heat olive oil in a large saucepan over medium-high heat and sauté lamb pieces for 3-5 minutes or until they begin to brown.
 Stir in onion and garlic and cook for further 5 minutes until onions begin to soften.
 Add the beef stock, chopped tomatoes and bring to a boil.
 Reduce heat to low.
 Add apricots and prunes.
 Cook lamb for about 30-45 minutes or until fork-tender stirring once in a while and watching that apricots and prunes do not get too soft.
 If sauce gets too thick, add a bit more stock or water.

 Just before serving add lemon juice and rind.
 Stir to combine.
 Adjust seasoning if necessary.
-Sprinkle with fresh coriander and serve it with Harissa on the side.
+Sprinkle with the chopped cilantro (fresh coriander leaves) and serve it with Harissa on the side.